dashpay/docs/introduction/how-to-buy.rst

   BlockTrades is a decentralized exchange designed to facilitate free movement between the Steemit, BitShares, Bitcoin and Dash blockchains.
+  The system is designed to find the best possible instant conversion rate between any two given cryptocurrencies.

 MorphToken
   .. image:: exchanges/morphtoken.png